jdd1260/react-kit/README.md

 We don’t recommend this approach.

 ### Configuring the Proxy Manually

->Note: this feature is available with `react-scripts@1.0.0` and higher.

 If the `proxy` option is **not** flexible enough for you, you can specify an object in the following form (in `package.json`).<br>
 You may also specify any configuration value [`http-proxy-middleware`](https://github.com/chimurai/http-proxy-middleware#options) or [`http-proxy`](https://github.com/nodejitsu/node-http-proxy#options) supports.